CanineJs/caninejs/README.md

 compareMaps accepts two Maps as input and returns true if they are equal else it will return false.
 It will also return false if any of the input is not a Map.

+Syntax: compareMaps(mapOne, mapTwo);

+mapOne: Map to be compared.
+mapTwo: Map to be compared.

 ```
 import { compareMaps } from 'caninejs';